-Undergraduate - Official or certified High School transcript, diploma or GED Score showing the completion of at least a high school degree or its equivalent. • Students admitted prior to high school graduation must complete their senion year satisfactorily and have an official final high school transcript sent for review Official transcripts from all post-secondary institutions (college or university) previously attended Graduate - Official transcripts from all undergraduate and graduate institutions previously attended • If the undergraduate degree is not completed, submit the official copy of original transcripts with the application.
+Undergraduate - Official or certified High School transcript, diploma or GED Score showing the completion of at least a high school degree or its equivalent. • Students admitted prior to high school graduation must complete their senion year satisfactorily and have an official final high school transcript sent for the senion of the school transcript sent for the review Official transcripts from all post-secondary institutions (college or university) previously attended Graduate - Official transcripts from all undergraduate and graduate institutions previously attended • If the undergraduate degree is not completed, submit the official copy of original transcripts with the application.
 Upon acceptance into the program and prior to enrollment, the student must submit an official copy of the undergraduate transcripts showing the degree completion.